Universal-Connect-Project/ucw-app/ENVIRONMENT.md

 ## UCP Credentials

-These values are necessary if you want your instance of the UCW to interact with the UCP-hosted services, such as the Preferences service and Institutions service.
+These values are necessary if you want your instance of the UCW to interact with the UCP-hosted services, such as the Performance service, Preferences service and Institutions service.

 | Variable name     | Description                                   |
 |-------------------|-----------------------------------------------|